In this article

 Florida requires a Snook Permit ($10), Tarpon Tag ($51.50) to keep tarpon, Spiny Lobster Permit ($5), and a free Reef Fish Permit for offshore reef species like grouper and snapper.

 Yes.
-Florida resident lifetime licenses range from $126.50 for ages 0-4 to $401.50 for ages 13+.
-Lifetime Sportsman Licenses with hunting and permits start at $1,001.50.
+Florida resident lifetime licenses range from $126.50 for ages 0-4 to $301.50 for ages 13+.
+A Lifetime Sportsman License with hunting and permits is $1,001.50 for ages 13 and up.

 Not on a pier that holds a Pier Saltwater Fishing License, which covers anglers fishing from that structure.
 Always confirm with the pier operator before fishing.